 On campus study requires you to attend classes during the week on consecutive days (full-time) to complete the first three subjects.
 Placement will commence in Week 6 of Trimester 1.
 Classes will provide you the opportunity to discuss class content, practice your skills and learn from your peers.

 With online delivery you can study in Sydney, Brisbane or Melbourne*.
 All classes have an online class space containing course materials, discussion forums and announcements, student profiles and assessment drop boxes and are accessible to the class group and the teacher.

 You can choose to study each of your modules in different modes, subject to availability, to create a study mode that fits your lifestyle.
 You can select different modes of study for different modules in a given trimester and you can change the mode of study you select when you enrol each trimester.

-The maximum tuition fee is $14 355.
+The maximum tuition fee is $14,787.
+This is based on the 2018 course fee for a standard full-time enrolment.
 The maximum course tuition fee quoted is applicable to all students who:

 (a) begin study in the next scheduled trimester; and